 - 2.2.
 The Deputy Vice-Chancellor, Academic Quality (for promotions up to the level of Associate Professor) and the Vice-Chancellor (for promotion to the level of Professor) will ensure that all applicants recommended for promotion have worked in a way that is consistent with the values of the University and that they have adhered at all times to the University's Code of Conduct. - 2.3.
 Academic promotion is based solely on the merit of the case presented. - 2.4.
-Assessment of applications for promotion is made by a committee of peers through a process designed to enable a fair and consistent application of standards.
-Important documents including Faculty specific guidelines and guidelines for Assessing Aboriginal and Torres Strait Islander Applicants for Promotion can be found on the HR Hub. - 2.5.
+Assessment of applications for promotion is made by a committee of peers through a process designed to enable a fair and consistent application of standards. - 2.5.
 The University is committed to the principles of equity and a process conducted in a manner that upholds the principles of fairness and is free from direct and indirect discrimination.